GluuFederation/docs-openbanking-prod/docs/source/configuration-instructions.md

     ```

 !!!note
-    After any changes in the custom scripts remember to restart the jans-auth service to apply them by restarting `kubectl rollout restart deployment gluu-auth-server -n <gluu-namespace>`, or if using the VM installation `systemctl restart jans-auth`.
+    After any changes in the custom scripts remember to restart the jans-auth service to apply them by restarting `kubectl rollout restart deployment gluu-auth-server -n <gluu-namespace>`.

 ## Open Banking Demo